 Serums to Try

 This Origins serum helps reduce the appearance of fine lines and wrinkles.
 It's on the pricier side, but a bottle lasts a long time and will keep your skin well hydrated, along with providing the anti-aging benefits it's lauded for.

 There are also a variety of acne preventative serums on the market today.
 We recommend checking out the Mario Badescu Anti-Acne Serum ($20).
 This serum is a salicylic acid-based gel that you apply directly to any acne-prone areas of your face to clear up existing pimples and prevent new ones from forming.

 Moisturizers to Try

 A moisturizer has larger molecules than a serum.
-This means that a moisturizer won't penetrate the skin as deeply, or as quickly, as a serum will.
+This means that a moisturizer usually won't penetrate the skin as deeply, or as quickly, as a serum will.
 This is a double-edged sword: if you're looking for strong effects you should be relying on your serum, but if you're looking for continuous hydration, that's your moisturizer's job.

 If you're looking for a daily moisturizer, we recommend checking out Supergoop's Superscreen Daily Moisturizer ($38).
 It's been formulated for all skin types, and provides all-day hydration to your skin along with SPF 40, which is necessary to protect your skin from the sun's harmful rays.

 Check out Juice Beauty's Stem Cellular Anti-Wrinkle Moisturizer ($70) if you are looking to reduce the appearance of fine lines and wrinkles while getting your skin to ideal moisture levels.
 This moisturizer has been around for a while and it's a fan-favorite because it's made with antioxidant-rich ingredients and ideal for all skin types.

 If you have a problem with your skin that you'd like to improve, such as dark spots or early signs of skin aging, adding a serum to your daily skin care routine can help improve the appearance of your skin.
-And if your skin is super oily, a serum can give you enough hydration that you won't even need a moisturizer.
+And if your skin is super oily, a serum may give you enough hydration that you won't even need a moisturizer.
 However, for those suffering from dry skin, the right serum and moisturizer combo can make all the difference.